HagaiVinik/RPS-game-cpp/README.md

 ### Getting Started:
 * Clone the repository to your local machine.
+* Executable can be found under cmake directory, otherwise -
 * Navigate to the project directory compile project (tested on Linux).
 * Run and play :)